Sheet Pan Chicken Schnitzel

 Jump to Recipe

-It's simple, dependable, and perfect for weeknight dinners.
-Serve it with a fresh squeeze of lemon and a vegetable side like my Roasted Brussels Sprouts for a balanced meal that feels both comforting and fresh.
+It’s super easy and reliable, making it a great choice for weeknight dinners.
+Just add a squeeze of lemon on top and pair it with some veggies, like my Roasted Brussels Sprouts, for a meal that’s both cozy and refreshing.

 Golden breaded chicken schnitzel on a parchment-lined sheet pan being pulled from the oven with a kitchen towel, the crispy coating browned and garnished with parsley.